 In order to make the Research Framework as comprehensive as possible the work has been carried out by a large number of people with research interests across the region.
 The reports originated from a smaller number who prepared draft documents for each period.
 The membership of these period groups was drawn from all sectors of the archaeological community in order to get as wide a view of the issues as possible.
 The draft documents were circulated to a wider group which intended to include all those working, researching or just interested in the archaeology of the region.
 As part of the process two seminars were held, one to discuss the Resource Assessment and one to discuss the Research Agenda.
 These were attended by over 150 people and provided a forum for discussion that has contributed greatly to the quality of the final document.
-The final stage of the project, the Research Strategy, will be developed in a similar way and published separately.
+The final stage of the project, the Research Strategy, was developed in a similar way and published separately.

 As the work demonstrates, South West England is probably the most diverse of the English regions and contains some of its best-known archaeological sites.
 The caves of Mendip and Torbay contain some of the finest Palaeolithic remains in England whilst later in prehistory sites such as Avebury, Stonehenge and Maiden Castle are of international repute.
 The Roman period is famous for its spectacular mosaics from sites such as Chedworth and Cirencester and may have remained in contact with the empire into the 5th and 6th centuries.
 Glastonbury is famous for its Abbey and early Christian associations but the region contains many fine churches and cathedrals, of which Salisbury and Wells are perhaps the best known.
 The importance of mining in some areas is reflected in the recent successful bid for World Heritage Site status.